Key Takeaways

 How Loads Move Through a High Rise Building

-The most important concept in high rise design is load path.
+The most important concept in high rise design is load path analysis.
 Gravity loads from people, furniture, partitions, floor finishes, equipment, slabs, beams, and walls must move down through columns, core walls, transfer elements, foundations, and finally into soil or rock.
 Lateral loads from wind and earthquakes must move horizontally through diaphragms and vertically through the lateral system to the foundation.

 Gravity Load Path